GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

    ```
    $GS_HOME/bin/installClient <myClientName> <myGemStoneVersion>
    ```
    You may use any name for `<myClientName>`, and note that you may later have multiple clients.
-The examples below use  **tode** as the client name.
+The examples below use  **tode1** as the client name.

    The install scripts invokes the following sub-scripts:
    ```